Api2Pdf/api2pdf.python/README.md

 ### Acquire API Key

-Create an account at [portal.api2pdf.com](https://portal.api2pdf.com/register) to get your API key
+Create an account at [portal.api2pdf.com](https://portal.api2pdf.com/register) to get your API key.

 ## <a name="#usage"></a>Usage